-Engaging in securities lending is subject to risks related to fluctuations in collateral value and settlement/liquidity and counter party risks.
-The risks in lending portfolio securities, as with other extensions of credit, consist of the failure of another party, in this case the approved intermediary, to comply with the terms of agreement entered into between the lender of securities i.e. the scheme and the approved intermediary.
+The risks in security lending consist of the failure of intermediary / counterparty, to comply with the terms of agreement entered into between the lender of securities i.e. the scheme and the intermediary / counterparty.
 Such failure to comply can result in the possible loss of rights in the collateral put up by the borrower of the securities, the inability of the approved intermediary to return the securities deposited by the lender and the possible loss of any corporate benefits accruing to the lender from the securities deposited with the approved intermediary.
-The Mutual Fund may not be able to sell such lent securities and this can lead to temporary illiquidity and in turn cannot protect from the falling market price of the said security.
+The scheme may not be able to sell lent out securities, which can lead to temporary illiquidity & loss of opportunity.

-11. Risks associated with Repo Transactions in Corporate Debt Securities
+10. Risks associated with Repo Transactions in Corporate Debt Securities: